pranavpandey/dynamic-engine/README.md

 ### Dependency

-As it depends on the [Dynamic Utils](https://github.com/pranavpandey/dynamic-utils), its functions can be used to perform various useful operations.
+This library depends on the [Dynamic Utils](https://github.com/pranavpandey/dynamic-utils) so, its functions can be used to perform other operations.

 ---